yeasir01/password-generator/README.md

 - 2.0

 ### Disclaimer
 This tool is meant purely for educational purposes.
-It uses JavaScript `Math.random()` to generate random characters.
+It uses JavaScript `Math.random()` to generate "random" characters.
 Use at your own risk.
 Please visit https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random for more information.